 Premiums on Philharmonics are often in line with those on Maple Leafs.
 While Philharmonics are widely available from national dealers in the United States, they are less popular than Gold Eagles and Maple Leafs, which makes them one of the best bullion coins for internationalization due to their contrarian status in the insulated US market.

 1. Canadian Maple Leaf

-If you want to internationalize your gold and bullion holdings, BullionStar in Singapore now offers two years free storage on gold and silver purchased from them.
-Premiums are a bit higher than discount gold brokers in The Land of the Free, but among the lowest in Asia.
+If you want to internationalize your gold and bullion holdings, BullionStar in Singapore now offers some of the best storage rates on gold and silver purchased from them.
+Premiums are a bit higher than discount gold brokers in The Land of the Free but among the lowest in Asia.
 Singapore is one of my favorite places to store assets (of course, do your own due diligence).